Surface code compilation via edge-disjoint paths: Parallel long-range s using Bell pairs

 In this section we consider how to compile input parallel \cnot{} circuits using the EDP subroutine.
 We define the terminal pairs $\mathcal T \subseteq V(G) \times V(G)$ to be the pairs of control and target qubits for each \cnot{} gate in the parallel \cnot{} circuit.
 To use the EDP subroutine, we need to find operator EDP sets $\mathcal P_1, \dots, \mathcal P_k$ that connect all terminal pairs in $\mathcal T$.
 We will refer to any such set $\{ \mathcal P_1, \dots, \mathcal P_k \}$ as a \emph{$\mathcal T$-operator set}.
 The depth of the compiled implementation is minimized when the size $k$ of the $\mathcal T$-operator set is minimized.

 There are reasons to believe that the compilation strategy for parallel \cnot{}-circuits formed by finding a minimal $\mathcal T$-operator set and applying the EDP subroutine should produce low-depth output circuits.
-For sparse input circuits, i.e. those with a small number of \cnot{}s, one can expected a small $\mathcal T$ operator set to exist, giving a low depth output.
-On the other hand, we prove in \cref{thm:parallel-cnot-not-slow} that there are dense \cnot{} circuits for which the EDP subroutine with a minimal size $\mathcal T$-operator set produces a compiled circuit with optimal depth (up to a constant multiplicative factor).
+For sparse input circuits, i.e. those with a small number of \cnot{}s, one can expect a small $\mathcal T$-operator set to exist, giving a low depth output.
+On the other hand, we now prove that there are dense \cnot{} circuits for which the EDP subroutine with a minimal size $\mathcal T$-operator set produces a compiled circuit with optimal depth (up to a constant multiplicative factor).

-\begin{theorem} Let a parallel input \cnot{} circuit with corresponding terminal pairs $\mathcal T$ be given such that $\abs{\mathcal T} = n/2$.
-Furthermore, let the $n$ qubits of the input circuit be embedded in a grid among $3n$ ancilla qubits according to the layout in \cref{fig:edpSchedule}.
+\begin{theorem} Let a parallel input \cnot{} circuit with corresponding terminal pairs $\mathcal T$ be given, and let the $n$ qubits of the input circuit be embedded in a grid among $3n$ ancilla qubits according to the layout in \cref{fig:edpSchedule}.
 For simplicity, we assume $n$ is both even and the square of an integer.
-Then the following holds: \begin{enumerate} \item For all such $\mathcal T$ we can find $\mathcal T$-operator set of size $2\sqrt n - 1$ in polynomial time. \item There exists a parallel \cnot{} circuit with corresponding $\mathcal T$ that needs depth $\bigomega{\sqrt n}$ to be implemented on the surface code architecture. \end{enumerate} \end{theorem} \begin{proof} To show (1), for each \cnot{} we construct an operator path and argue that all such paths can be grouped into $\bigo{\sqrt n}$ disjoint EDP sets.
+We can find a $\mathcal T$-operator set of size at most $2\sqrt n - 1$ in polynomial time. \end{theorem} \begin{proof} For each \cnot{} we construct an operator path and argue that all such paths can be grouped into $\bigo{\sqrt n}$ disjoint EDP sets.
 For simplicity, in the following, we specify paths by a sequence of key vertices, with each consecutive pair of key vertices connected by the shortest path (which is a horizontal or a vertical line).

 We now construct an operator path for each \cnot{}, where the associated control vertex is $v = (v_x, v_y) \in V(G)$ and the target vertex is $u = (u_x, u_y) \in V(G)$.
 We can always form an operator path to connect $u$ and $v$ given by the following sequence of five key vertices $v$, $(v_x, v_y-1)$, $(u_x-1, v_y-1)$, $(u_x-1, u_y)$, $u$.
-The path consists of one horizontal end segment, one vertical end segment, one horizontal interior segment, and one vertical interior segment.
+This path consists of one vertical end segment, one horizontal interior segment, one vertical interior segment, and finally a horizontal end segment.